 This is a must to visit!
 St. March’s Church is one of Zagreb’s most emblematic buildings.
 Not surprising as just a glance at the gorgeous tiled roof can take your breath away.

-The church is from the 13th-century and is one of the oldest buildings in the city.
 The cherry on top, the roof, was constructed in 1880.
-It depicts the medieval coat of arms of Croatia, Dalmatia, and Slavonia on the left side, and the emblem of Zagreb on the right.
+It depicts the medieval coat of arms of Croatia, Dalmatia, and Slavonia on the left side and the emblem of Zagreb on the right.

 Have a traditional Zagreb breakfast at Otto & Frank

-People of Zagreb knows that breakfast is the most important meal of the day.
 Forget hotel breakfast and head out to enjoy a long leisurely breakfast in the city while you do some people-watching in the meantime.

-A great place is Otto & Frank, located in the bustling Tkalčićeva Street.
-They serve all-day breakfasts and have Nutella and Banana French toast, sunny side up and apple oatmeal on the menu.
-I recommend that you try their signature dish, a modern version of the traditional Zagreb breakfast for about 5 euro.
-It’s so delicious!
-They made a vegetarian sandwich for me, but the original include grilled ham, crispy poached eggs, cheese and cream, radish and spring onions.
+I recommend that you try their signature dish, a modern version of the traditional Zagreb breakfast, for about 5 euros.
+It's so delicious!
+They made a vegetarian sandwich for me, but the original included grilled ham, crispy poached eggs, cheese and cream, radish, and spring onions.
 In other words, a hearty meal that will prepare you for exploring the city.

 Visit the Gorgeous Mirogoj Cemetery

-HOW STUNNING?
-The living rarely visits the dead.
 But when a cemetery looks as gorgeous as Mirogoj Cemetery, you can’t possibly find an excuse.
-Just the majestic beauty and peaceful atmosphere in itself is worth to visit in Zagreb.
-Mirogoj Cemetery is, simply put, mesmerizing!
+Just the majestic beauty and peaceful atmosphere in itself is worth visiting in Zagreb.

-It’s often described as one of the most beautiful cemeteries in Europe.
-With gorgeous Gothic architecture, bright green ivy climbing the walls in the summer, impressive arcades that seem to stretch into infinity and many grand statues – it’s like a set from a fairytale.
+It's often described as one of the most beautiful cemeteries in Europe.
+With gorgeous Gothic architecture, bright green ivy climbing the walls in the summer, impressive arcades that seem to stretch into infinity, and many grand statues – it's like a set from a fairytale.
 But at the same time a place with so much history, loss, and love.
-Tread respectfully and carefully, and you’ll find this hidden gem to be a peaceful retreat.
+Tread respectfully and carefully, and you'll find this hidden gem to be a peaceful retreat.

 The cemetery is located a little bit outside the city center but is easily reached by bus (take bus 106 or 226).